huyoujinlab/scRCAT-seq/data_processing/README.md

 We generate model and prediction results using python script `feature_improtance.py`, which utilize scikit-learn.
-We used `svm`, `rf`, `lr` and  `knn` to determine the authenticity of each peak.

 Use the -h parameter to view usage information: